trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 source the options that a TriBITS project takes and what the default values are but we strive to document them here as well.
-Many of these global options (i.e. cache variables) such as ``${PROJECT_NAME}_<SOME_OPTION>`` allow the project to define a default by setting a local varible ``${PROJECT_NAME}_<SOME_OPTION>_DEFAULT`` as::
+Many of these global options (i.e. cache variables) such as ``${PROJECT_NAME}_<SOME_OPTION>`` allow the project to define a default by setting a local variable ``${PROJECT_NAME}_<SOME_OPTION>_DEFAULT`` as::

   SET(${PROJECT_NAME}_<SOME_OPTION>_DEFAULT <someDefault>)